Creamy Vegan Potato Broccoli Casserole (Gluten-Free)

 About Alena Handwritten FontAlena Schowalter is a Certified Vegan Nutritionist who has been a vegetarian since childhood and vegan since 2012.
 Together with her husband, she founded nutriciously in 2015 and has been guiding thousands of people through different transition stages towards a healthy plant-based diet.
 She’s received training in the fields of nutrition, music therapy and social work.
 Alena enjoys discussions around vegan ethics, walks through nature and creating new recipes.

-22 thoughts on “Creamy Vegan Potato Broccoli Casserole (Gluten-Free)”
+24 thoughts on “Cheesy Potato Broccoli Casserole (Vegan)”

 • Ja kannst du, Mandelmilch oder Cashemilch sind besonders gut!